NYCPlanning/data-engineering/products/colp/README.md

 ## Additional Resources
 Look-up tables for agency abbreviations and use types are availaible in CSV form under [`/resources`](https://github.com/NYCPlanning/data-engineering/tree/main/products/colp/resources)

-## Building COLP
-There are currently two methods to create colp:
-1. via a `push` event, make sure you include `[build]` in your commit message to trigger a build.
-This workflow can be triggered on all branches.
-2. via a `workflow_dispatch` event.
-Head to the `actions` tab of the repo and click **Run Workflow** under the **Build** section.

-# COLP Source Data Updates

-Like most of our data products, source data must be updated in data library before COLP is run/built.

-All source data listed is to be uploaded as .sql files.

 ### Bytes of the Big Apple Source Data
 Make sure versions of each dataset are the most recent published version in DigitalOcean.